hgeaydem/openshift-virt-labs/docs/workshop/content/welcome.md

 **OpenShift Virtualization** is now the official *product name* for the Container-native Virtualization operator for OpenShift.
 This has more commonly been referred to as "**CNV**" and is the downstream offering for the upstream [Kubevirt project](https://kubevirt.io/).
 While some aspects of this lab will still have references to "CNV" any reference to "CNV", "Container-native Virtualization" and "OpenShift Virtualization" can be used interchangeably.

-In these labs you'll utilise a virtual environment that mimics, as close as (feasibly) possible, to a real baremetal UPI OpenShift 4.5 deployment.
+In these labs you'll utilise a virtual environment that mimics, as close as (feasibly) possible, to a real baremetal OpenShift 4.6 deployment, although in this configuration we're using OpenShift on OpenStack given that RHPDS is driving the deployment.
 This will help get you up to speed with the concepts of OpenShift Virtualization.
 In this hands-on lab you won't need to deploy OpenShift as you'll have access to a freshly deployed cluster, ready to be configured and used with OpenShift Virtualization.

 This is the self-hosted lab guide that will run you through the following: